 It doesn’t end here:

-The why-what-how list doesn’t end here – it’s not a linear, but a cyclical routine: your real-time marketing should feed in in your usual marketing routine and vice versa.
+The why-what-how list doesn’t end here – it’s not a linear, but a cyclical routine: your real-time branding should feed in in your usual marketing routine and vice versa.

-Once you’ve got the answers to those 3 questions – why, what, how – you’re ready for real-time Twitter marketing.
+Once you’ve got the answers to those 3 questions – why, what, how – you’re ready for real-time Twitter employer branding.